 This class has five weekly homeworks.
 We encourage you to work through one homework every week since this is the pace at which new lectures are being released.
-However, most due dates are set at the end the cours, ie Wednesday, May 31 at 11:59 pm UTC (UTC time converter), to give everyone a chance to submit their work for credit despite busy schedules or having enrolled in the class late.
-The one exception is that there are a few labs that have peer-graded assessments; these are due on Wednesday, May 24 at 11:59 pm UTC.
+However, most due dates are set at the end the course, ie Saturday, Sept.
+30 at 11:59 pm UTC (UTC time converter), to give everyone a chance to submit their work for credit despite busy schedules or having enrolled in the class late.